aosabook/500lines/modeller/chapter.md

 In this project, despite the fact that it is deprecated, we use Legacy OpenGL.
 The fixed functionality provided by Legacy OpenGL is very useful for keeping code size small.
 It reduces the amount of linear algebra knowledge required, and it simplifies the code we will write.

-#### GLUT: Side Note
+#### About GLUT
-GLUT is the OpenGL Utility Toolkit.
-Is is bundled with OpenGL and it allows us to create operating system windows and and to register user interface callbacks.
+GLUT, which is bundled with OpenGL, allows us to create operating system windows and to register user interface callbacks.
 This basic functionality is sufficient for our purposes.
-If we wanted a more full featured library for window management and user interaction, we would consider using a full windowing toolkit like GTK or Qt.
+If we wanted a more full-featured library for window management and user interaction, we would consider using a full windowing toolkit like GTK or Qt.

 #### The Viewer
-To manage the setting up GLUT and OpenGL, and to drive the rest of the modeller, we create a class called `Viewer`.
+To manage the setting up of GLUT and OpenGL, and to drive the rest of the modeller, we create a class called `Viewer`.
-We use a single `Viewer` instance, which manages window creation, rendering, and contains the main loop for our program.
+We use a single `Viewer` instance, which manages window creation and rendering, and contains the main loop for our program.
-In the initialization process for the Viewer, we create the GUI window and initialize OpenGL.
+In the initialization process for `Viewer`, we create the GUI window and initialize OpenGL.

 The function `init_interface` creates the window that the modeller will be rendered into and specifies the function to be called when the design needs to rendered.
 The `init_opengl` function sets up the OpenGL state needed for the project.
-It sets the matrices, enables backface culling, registers a light to illuminate the scene, and tells OpenGL that we would like objects to be colored.
+It sets the matrices, enables backface culling, registers a light to illuminate the scene, and tells OpenGL that we would like objects to be coloured.
 The `init_scene` function creates the `Scene` objects and places some initial nodes to get the user started.
 We will see more about the `Scene` data structure shortly.
 Finally, `init_interaction` registers callbacks for user interaction, as we'll discuss later.

-After initializing the Viewer, we call `glutMainLoop` to transfer program execution to glut.
+After initializing the Viewer, we call `glutMainLoop` to transfer program execution to GLUT.
 This function never returns.
-The callbacks we have registered on glut events will be called when those events occur.
+The callbacks we have registered on GLUT events will be called when those events occur.

 `````````````````````````````````````````` {.python}
 class Viewer(object):